sarthaksnh5/django_blackbox/QUICKSTART.md

 ## Done!

 That's it.
 Every 5xx error now has a traceable Incident ID.
 Your users can share this with support, and you can track patterns in Django admin.

+If you added `ActivityLoggingMiddleware`, all HTTP requests are also logged to the `RequestActivity` model, available at `/admin/django_blackbox/requestactivity/`.

 ## Next Steps